ftovaro/dummy_digital_ocean/README.md

           ```ruby
             require "active_record/railtie"
           ```
-      4. Uncomment the file in `app/models/application_record.rb`
+      4. Remove the `.example` extension for the file in `app/models/application_record.rb.example`
       5. There is a config/database.yml.example file with your database settings.
 Remove the `.example`.
       6. Finally, we need to edit our `bin/docker-entrypoint` to run migrations.
 Add:
          ```bash